The period-index problem for twisted topological K-theory: Introduction

 If $X$ is a complex algebraic scheme, and $\alpha\in\Br'(X_{\et})$, let $\alpha_{\an}$ and $\alpha_{\topo}$ be the corresponding elements in the analytic and topological cohomological Brauer groups.

 \begin{example} If $X$ is a complex K3 surface, then $\Br(X_{\et})\iso(\QQ/\ZZ)^{22-\rho}$, where $0\leq \rho\leq 20$ is the rank of the Neron-Severi group $\NS(X)$~\cite[Section 3]{grothendieck_brauer_2}.
-But, $\Br(X_{\topo})=0$ because $\Hoh^3(X,\ZZ)=0$. \end{example}
+But $\Br(X_{\topo})=0$ because $\Hoh^3(X,\ZZ)=0$. \end{example}

 \begin{example} If $X$ is a smooth projective rationally connected complex threefold, then $\Br(X_{\et})=\Br(X_{\an})=\Br(X_{\topo})$, a finite abelian group, because $\Hoh^2(X,\mathcal{O}_X)=\Hoh^3(X,\mathcal{O}_X)=0$.
-Artin-Mumford~\cite{artin-mumford} used the Brauer group to give some of the first examples of smooth projective unirational threefolds which are not rational.
-They found such a threefold with non-trivial $2$-torsion in $\Br(X_{\topo})$.
-But, the topological Brauer group is a birational invariant of smooth projective complex varieties~\cite[Proposition 1]{artin-mumford}, and $\Br(\PP^n_{\topo})=0$. \end{example}
+Artin--Mumford~\cite{artin-mumford} used the Brauer group to give some of the first examples of smooth projective unirational threefolds which are not rational.
+They found a threefold with non-trivial $2$-torsion in $\Br(X_{\topo})$, whereas the topological Brauer group is a birational invariant of smooth projective complex varieties~\cite[Proposition 1]{artin-mumford}, and $\Br(\PP^n_{\topo})=0$. \end{example}